tencentyun/TSR/README_en.md

 ## 3. Use Cases

-1. Terminal player enhancement, improving video playback quality and smoothness experience.
+1. Client player enhancement, improving video playback quality and smoothness experience.
    <img src=docs/scenario_pipeline_en.png />

-2. Save costs, reduce the resolution and bitrate of video distribution, and then reduce the experience loss through terminal playback enhancement.
+2. Save costs, reduce the resolution and bitrate of video distribution, and then reduce the experience loss through client playback enhancement.
    <img src=docs/scenario_video_trans_en.png />

-For example, in a cloud gaming scenario, by utilizing the real-time video super-resolution capability on the terminal, the computing power of cloud rendering and encoding can be reduced, transmission bandwidth can be saved, and costs can be saved.
-In the following example, the terminal plays a 720P (5.6Mbps) game screen transmitted by the cloud in real-time super-resolution to 1080P, and the viewing effect is close to the 1080P (8.2Mbps) screen transmitted by the cloud, saving 30% of bandwidth.
+For example, in a cloud gaming scenario, by utilizing the real-time video super-resolution capability on the client, the computing power of cloud rendering and encoding can be reduced, transmission bandwidth can be saved, and costs can be saved.
+In the following example, the client plays a 720P (5.6Mbps) game screen transmitted by the cloud in real-time super-resolution to 1080P, and the viewing effect is close to the 1080P (8.2Mbps) screen transmitted by the cloud, saving 30% of bandwidth.
 <img src=docs/scenario_case_game_en.png/>

 ## 4. Compatibility